fygar256/general-assembler-axx/README.md

 author: fygar256
 slide: false
 ---

-### GENERAL ASSEMBLER 'axx.py'
+# GENERAL ASSEMBLER 'axx.py'

-axx.py is a generalized assembler.
+axx.py is a general assembler.

-It is written in a general way, so it does not depend on a specific processing system.
+It is written in a general way, so the execution platform is not dependent on a specific processing system.

 It is also set to ignore chr(13) at the end of lines in DOS files.
 It should work on any processing system that runs python.

-axx can process the instruction set of any processor if you prepare pattern data, but it does not support the practical functions of dedicated assemblers.
-The current version is an experimental implementation.
-We plan to implement the practical functions of dedicated assemblers in the future.
+axx can process the instruction set of any processor if you prepare pattern data, but it does not support the practical functions of a dedicated assembler.
+The current version is a trial implementation.
+I also intend to implement the practical functions of a dedicated assembler in the future.

 ・How to use

-Use it as follows: `python axx.py 8048.axx [sample.s]`.
+Use it like this: `python axx.py 8048.axx [sample.s]`.

-ax reads the assembler pattern data from the first argument and assembles the source file of the second argument based on the pattern data.
+axx reads assembler pattern data from the first argument and assembles the source file of the second argument based on the pattern data.
 If the second argument is omitted, the source is input from standard input.

-The result is output as text to the standard output, and at the same time a binary file named `axx.out` is output to the current directory.
+The result is output as text to standard output, and at the same time a binary file named `axx.out` is output to the current directory.

-In axx, a line input from an assembly language source file or standard input is named an assembly line.
+In axx, assembly language source files and lines input from standard input are named assembly lines.

-・Pattern data explanation
+・Explanation of pattern data

 Pattern data is arranged as follows.